Dustyroom/flat-kit-doc/index.md

 > **TIP:** Combinations of the settings in Outline Image Effect let you control the behavior of the outlines quite widely already.
 You can get even more control on the outlines using _‘Stylized Surface with Outline’_ shader in addition to the global Outline effect.
 Also, _Rim_ parameter of _Stylized Surface_ and _Stylized Surface with Outline_ shaders can accentuate object's edges, often it looks like a partial outline, which can be helpful.

 > **TIP:** One of the commonly asked questions is if some of the objects can be rendered without the Outline Renderer Feature applied.
-Outline image effect is global and is not designed to be selective to objects — it is applied per Forward Renderer (in URP).
-However, making something to use transparency pass is a working solution.
+Outline image effect is global and is not designed to be selective to objects — it is applied per Renderer (in URP).
+However, moving object to be rendered in the transparent pass can solve this problem.
 In Flat Kit Stylized Surface there is such an option.
 If you are using non-Flat Kit shaders, please refer to their documentation to see whether it is possible — to enable transparency without affecting the look.
 In Flat Kit there is an option of Render Event.
 It lets you choose when to render the lines.
 Take a look at [this chapter](#42-outline-image-effect) in our manual.
 Another way of excluding something from rendering outlines on — is to render it with a separate camera in a camera stack: one camera is for non-outlined objects and another one is for everything else (outlined).
 Please, refer to Unity documentation on camera stacking to get to know more about this general Unity technique.

 # 5. Additional scripts